springernature/frontend-playbook/accessibility/tools.md

 On mobile, VoiceOver is built-in on iOS devices, and TalkBack is usually built-in on Android devices.
 71% of respondents to the [WebAIM Screen Reader User Survey #8](https://webaim.org/projects/screenreadersurvey8/#mobilescreenreaders) use iOS VoiceOver on mobile.

+Many people use multiple screen readers, instead of relying on just one.
+For this reason (and because our philosophy is that [we must support all users, no matter their device, browser, or network condition](../practices/graded-browser-support.md)), we don't target specific Assistive Technology packages.

 ## Other accessibility tools

 ### Automated accessibility testing tools in the browser

-- Squizlabs also have an [HMTML_Codesniffer bookmarklet](https://squizlabs.github.io/HTML_CodeSniffer/) for quick tests.
+- Squizlabs have an [HMTML_Codesniffer bookmarklet](https://squizlabs.github.io/HTML_CodeSniffer/) for quick tests.
 - The Axe engine comes as a [browser extension](https://www.deque.com/axe/browser-extensions/) for Chrome, Firefox, and Edge, and as an [NPM module](https://github.com/dequelabs/axe-core) that you can integrate with your build, like Pa11y.
 - WebAim's [WAVE extension](https://wave.webaim.org/extension/) for Chrome and Firefox evaluates accessibility in place on the page.
 - The [ARC Toolkit](https://www.tpgi.com/arc-platform/arc-toolkit/) by TPGi is a useful extension for Chrome that (among other things) can detect semantic/structural issues, and problematic use of ARIA.